Biological Sciences Undergraduate Student Research

 - Under Graduate Research Immersion Program (UGRIP)

-Getting Laboratory Experience
+Getting Laboratory and Field Experience

 Involvement in a research laboratory is one of several options that allow students to enhance their college experience.
-Laboratory experience is highly valuable for t those interested in attending professional or medical school.
+Laboratory experience is highly valuable for those interested in attending professional or medical school.
 Research experience is essential for those planning to go to graduate school.

 There are four easy steps: